slarmoo/.github/profile/webServices/dataServices/dataServices.md

 # ☑ Assignment

 First, set up your MongoDB Atlas database service.
-Then use the instructions aboveRun the example program for testing that you have things set up correctly.
+Then use the instructions above.
+Run the example program for testing that you have things set up correctly.

-When you are done submit the hostname for your Atlas database cluster to the Canvas assignment.
+When you are done, submit the hostname for your Atlas database cluster to the Canvas assignment.

 Here is an example hostname: